atharvapawar/My-Portfolio-Advance/README.md

 # Atharv Pawar - Portfolio

-A modern, responsive portfolio website built with React and Tailwind CSS, featuring dark/light mode toggle and smooth animations.
+A modern, responsive portfolio website built with React and Tailwind CSS.

 ## ✨ Features